withastro/docs/src/pages/en/deploy/deno.md

 layout: ~/layouts/DeployGuideLayout.astro
 ---

+You can deploy a server-side rendered Astro site to [Deno Deploy](https://deno.com/deploy), a distributed system that runs JavaScript, TypeScript, and WebAssembly at the edge, worldwide.

+## How to deploy

-Deploy an Astro site on Deno using the Deno adapter & [deployctl](https://github.com/denoland/deployctl)
+Deploy an Astro site on Deno using the Deno adapter & [deployctl](https://github.com/denoland/deployctl).

 1. Install Deno Adapter in Astro